How To Create a Faux Oxidized Copper Finish

 Step 3) Add some metallic variation

-To give your metallic base even more variation, try adding a few dabs of our gold metallic cream, Pocket Watch and blending it in with a slightly damp rag.
-Since this is just your base coat it doesn't have to look perfect!
+To give your metallic base even more variation, try adding a few dabs of Lucky Penny (copper), and Pocket Watch (gold) metallic creams and blending them in with a slightly damp rag.
+Since this is just your base coat it doesn’t have to look perfect!

 Step 4) Oxidize!